syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 public Brush ForegroundColor {get; set; }
 }

-N>• You can inherit this class from `INotifyPropertyChanged` for dynamic changes in custom data.
+N>• You can inherit this class from the `INotifyPropertyChanged` for dynamic changes in the custom data.
-• SchedulerResource.Data object is used to create the SchedulerResource by mapping the custom resource.
+• The SchedulerResource.Data object is used to create the SchedulerResource by mapping the custom resource.

-You can map the properties of `Employee` class with `SfScheduler` control using Scheduler `ResourceMapping`.
+You can map the properties of an `Employee` class with the `SfScheduler` control using the Scheduler `ResourceMapping`.

 {% tabs %}
 {% highlight xaml %}